CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_update.md

     find_replace_response.get('occurrencesChanged')))
 ```

-from the documentation code above we have:
+from the documentation code above:

 1. Create a empty array called `requests`.
 2. Append the first update request `updateSpreadsheetProperties` this will change the name of the spreadsheet.
 3. Append the second request `findReplace` this will find a specific value and replace it.
-4. We create the `body` with the requests
+4. I create the `body` with the requests
-5. Execute the `batchUpdate` request using the body that we already create.
+5. Execute the `batchUpdate` request using the body I already create.
 6. Save and display the response from the `findReplace`request.

-For the example, we will start with the following spreadsheet
+For the example, I will start with the following spreadsheet

 ![updateing_first.png](images/updateing_first.png){: .center}

-and we have the following method:
+and I have the following method:

 ```python
 def update_spreadsheet(gservice: gsheet_resource):